bmatsuo/jqsh/README.md

     sudo tar -C /usr/bin -xvzf jqsh0.3.darwin-amd64.tar.gz

-If Go is installed on your system, you can instead install the latest (unstable) version of jqsh using `go get`.
+If Go is installed on your system, you can instead compile the latest (unstable) version of jqsh.

     go get -u github.com/bmatsuo/jqsh